ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Java Generics Masterclass: Real-World Examples for Full-Stack Projects - <a href="https://medium.com/@veligodunaveenkumar/java-generics-masterclass-real-world-examples-for-full-stack-projects-0e643a084021?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Veligodunaveenkumar`**

+<blockquote>Java Generics Masterclass: Real-World Examples for Full-Stack Development
+Continue reading on Medium »</blockquote>

+<h3>2.
+Understanding Variables and Data Types in JavaScript - <a href="https://rky211.medium.com/understanding-variables-and-data-types-in-javascript-112f06265db5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajesh Kumar`**

+<blockquote>Every program needs to remember things : a user’s name, their age, whether they’re logged in.
+Continue reading on Medium »</blockquote>

+<h3>3.
+Transform Your Online Presence with a Web Development Company Dubai - <a href="https://medium.com/@inshadins1234/transform-your-online-presence-with-a-web-development-company-dubai-b2ff377cbf1e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Inshadins`**

+<blockquote>Your Website Is the Foundation of Your Online Business
+Continue reading on Medium »</blockquote>

+<h3>4.
 The Magic of this, call(), apply(), and bind() in JavaScript - <a href="https://medium.com/@mohammad1105/the-magic-of-this-call-apply-and-bind-in-javascript-a8aee9cabe5d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammad Aman`**

 <blockquote>A small debugging story many JavaScript developers eventually run into.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 Exploring Vue 3 Syntax and Underlying Framework Principles - <a href="https://tianyaschool.medium.com/exploring-vue-3-syntax-and-underlying-framework-principles-1fbe56b24abc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kevin`**

 <blockquote>In the rapid evolution of frontend development, Vue.js has quickly become a favorite among developers thanks to its simplicity, ease of…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 What is MERN Stack?
 And why do students in Ahmedabad learn it? - <a href="https://medium.com/@felixitsahmedabad/what-is-mern-stack-and-why-do-students-in-ahmedabad-learn-it-694035900b48?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Felix ITs Ahmedabad`**

 <blockquote>When I first heard about the MERN Stack it sounded difficult and a bit complex..
 The MERN Stack is actually not that much difficult.
 In…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 Full Stack Developer Training — Build a Successful Career in Web Development - <a href="https://medium.com/@kandukuriaadvikahasmika/full-stack-developer-training-build-a-successful-career-in-web-development-8b21b5ee8f8e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `7ITECHSOLUTIONS`**

 <blockquote>In today’s digital world, websites and web applications play a very important role in every business.
 From small startups to large…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>8.
 Public Class Fields vs Private Class Fields in JavaScript - <a href="https://medium.com/@bikshiptar/public-class-fields-vs-private-class-fields-in-javascript-f2b7e95b0769?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bikshipta Ranjan Mishra`**

 <blockquote>JavaScript has two main types of class fields:
 Continue reading on Medium »</blockquote>

-<h3>6.
-7 JavaScript Debugging Tricks That Saved Me Hours of Frustration - <a href="https://blog.stackademic.com/7-javascript-debugging-tricks-that-saved-me-hours-of-frustration-a5a2b147565e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maria Ali`**

-<blockquote>Simple techniques that make debugging JavaScript dramatically faster.
-Continue reading on Stackademic »</blockquote>

-<h3>7.
-I Spent a Week Writing “Modern JavaScript” — 6 Things That Surprised Me - <a href="https://javascript.plainenglish.io/i-spent-a-week-writing-modern-javascript-6-things-that-surprised-me-ec15eac2d8e2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maria Ali`**

-<blockquote>What one week with modern JavaScript taught me.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>